-When the Detroit Red Wings drafted Nicklas Lidstrom as part of their historic 1989 draft class, he did not come into their consideration as a consensus can’t miss prospect—he was a skinny 3rd round pick who needed a lot of muscle in order to make the NHL.
+When the Detroit Red Wings drafted Nicklas Lidstrom as part of their historic 1989 draft class, he did not come into their consideration as a consensus can’t miss prospect—he was a skinny third-round pick who needed a lot of muscle in order to make the NHL.
 The Red Wings believed Lidstrom was good enough to consider him a hidden gem, but surely they had no idea that he would go on to become the greatest defenseman of his generation.
-Today, he is immortalized in the NHL Hall of Fame, alongside former teammate Sergei Fedorov, Chris Pronger, Phil Housley, Angela Ruggiero, Bill Hay, and Peter Karmanos Jr.

-When the Red Wings traded Paul Coffey prior to the 1996-97 season, they did so knowing that Lidstrom was ready to be “the guy” on the Detroit blue line.
-Whether he played with Mathieu Dandenault, Jamie Pushor, Larry Murphy, or Vladimir Konstantinov, the Red Wings coaching staff could trust Lidstrom to shut down opponents’ top line and contribute offensively.
-In the finals that year, Lidstrom combined with Konstantinov to shut down Philadelphia’s famed “Legion of Doom” line en route to winning the 1997 Stanley Cup.
+When the Red Wings traded Coffey prior to the 1996-97 season, they did so knowing that Lidstrom was ready to be “the guy” on the Detroit blue line.
+Whether he played with Mathieu Dandenault, Jamie Pushor, Larry Murphy, or Vladimir Konstantinov, the Red Wings coaching staff could trust Lidstrom to shut down opponents’ top lines and contribute offensively.
+In the 1997 Stanley Cup Final, Lidstrom combined with Konstantinov to shut down Philadelphia Flyers’ famed “Legion of Doom” line en route to winning the Cup.

-The following year, the tandem of Lidstrom and Murphy shut down the Coyotes, Blues, Stars, and Capitals, leading the Red Wings to a second straight Stanley Cup—the last team to win back-to-back Cups.
+The following year, the tandem of Lidstrom and Murphy shut down the Phoenix Coyotes, St. Louis Blues, Dallas Stars, and Washington Capitals, leading the Red Wings to a second straight Stanley Cup.
 The acquisition of Murphy prior to the Red Wings’ 1997 Cup run also furthered Lidstrom’s development.
 He taught the young defenseman that preservation—both mentally and physically—was key to long-term success in the NHL, something a 26-year old would likely not prioritize.

 The Norris Era